calebgmahala/salty-bets-app/packages/db/README.md

 ## Relevant Scripts

-Please note that if running these commands from the project root, the `--workspace=salty-bets-db` flag needs added
+Please note that if you are running these commands from the project root, the `--workspace=salty-bets-db` flag needs added

 Builds the DB based on the defined schema's and seeds it.
 Command will skip if the DB already exists